For Global Travelers

 Everyone who travels internationally must register their travel with USF.
 For faculty and staff on business travel, the primary registration portal is via a Travel Request in Archivum.
-For students, and anyone, such as faculty and staff, associated with student travel (aka Associate Travelers), the main portal is through USF World via the Education Abroad Database.
+For students, and anyone, such as faculty and staff, associated with student travel (aka Associate Travelers), the portal is through USF World via a survey that funnels travelers to a separate student-related travel registration process.
 USF Health student-related travelers must visit USF Health International to complete their registration.

 During the time between your start and end dates for your international travel, we have a greater degree of responsibility to help you, even if it is not during your actual USF activity-related time.
 You are always covered by insurance during this period, and you might travel to another country in your down time.
 If there is a natural disaster or you are injured, we still need to know your whereabouts to be able to help you so you can safely complete your USF experience.
 Also, some activities may not be approved by our insurance, and we are obligated to share that information with you.

 During a natural disaster and civil unrest, wi-fi is the first communication tool to fail.
 A cell phone that can send and receive international calls and texts is necessary for you to call us or for us to call you if something goes wrong.
-Generally, you can activate your current coverage for about $40 a month, or you can buy a disposable phone or SIM when you arrive in country.
+Generally, you can existing plans for country-specific travel for anywhere between $40/mo to $10/day, or you can buy a disposable phone or SIM when you arrive in country.
 This additional expense can be well worth the investment.
 Be sure to check with your local carrier before you leave.

 The $30 - $50 Safety and Security Monitoring charge is NOT for insurance.
 USF has already paid for international health and evacuation insurance for you.
 Like many services USF offers, there are associated costs that are not covered by tuition and student fees.
-USF Education Abroad is a self-funded entity and as such, this charge helps to cover the most basic and minimum services associated with the 24/7 assistance line and support services during your time abroad.
+USF Education Abroad is a self-funded entity and as such, this charge helps to cover the basic services associated with supporting services during an international experience.